Buckinghamshire, MK3 6EB

-During World War II, Bletchley Park was home to the Government Code and Cypher School, a government intelligence establishment tasked with decrypting Axis codes.
+During the Second World War, Bletchley Park was home to the Government Code and Cypher School, a government intelligence establishment tasked with decrypting Axis codes.

 Bletchley Park's Art Fund Prize-nominated exhibition, The Life and Works of Alan Turing, presents recently discovered papers belonging to the genius cryptographer credited as one of Britain's foremost saviours during the Second World War.
 The unique collection was secured following a high-profile fundraising campaign, and is the largest and most comprehensive exhibition on the father of the modern computer.